EMBiRLab/batch-mask/README.md

 Select the polygon tool to outline the mask of the specimen in the image.

-For a specimen that is coiled (ex, a snake), first outline the entire specimen, then go to Edit/Selection/Make Inverse to invert the selection
+For a specimen that is coiled (ex, a snake), first outline the entire specimen, then go to Edit->Selection->Make Inverse to invert the selection

 ![Second](https://user-images.githubusercontent.com/44889226/139877914-aed015f3-aea0-4e54-9d95-d515eb1300e5.PNG)